Your paddle grip isn't a one-time decision. It changes based on where you are on the court and what you're trying to do.

 The more weight you have closer to your hand, the more control you get.
 The more weight at the tip, the more spin and power.
 Weighted tape brings that weight distribution closer to your hand, which means faster hands and a wider sweet spot.

 You don't have to use it, but if you're looking for an easy consistency boost, it's worth trying.
+For a full breakdown on how lead and tungsten tape work in practice, Guide to Adding Weight to Pickleball Paddles covers everything you need to know.

 Love Pickleball?
 Join 100k+ readers for free weekly tips, news & gear deals.